Deep polytopic autoencoders for low-dimensional linear parameter-varying approximations and nonlinear feedback design: Solving the high-dimensional matrix equations

 \section{Solving the high-dimensional matrix equations}

-To solve the occurring high-dimensional linear and nonlinear matrix equations~\cref{eqn:riccati,eqn:lyap1,eqn:lyap2}, some reformulations and state-of-the-art approaches are needed.
-Assume that the dimensions of the input and output operators $m, \ell$ are much smaller than the state-space dimension $n$ and that $A_{0}$ in~\cref{eqn:Aexp} is sparsely populated.
-The first equation~\cref{eqn:riccati} is the standard factorized Riccati equation, which under the assumptions above can be efficiently solved for a low-dimensional approximation of the solution $Z_{0} Z_{0}^{\trans} \approx P_{0}$, with $Z_{0} \in \R^{n \times k}$ and $k \ll n$, e.g., via the low-rank Newton-Kleinman iteration~\cite{BenHSetal16}.
-For the two types of Lyapunov equations~\cref{eqn:lyap1,eqn:lyap2}, some reformulations are needed to efficiently compute the solutions in the large-scale sparse setting; namely, the right-hand sides need to be reformulated into symmetric low-rank factorizations.
-In the case of~\cref{eqn:lyap1}, given the approximation $Z_{0} Z_{0}^{\trans} \approx P_{0}$, the right-hand side can be rewritten as
+To compute the solutions to the occurring high-dimensional matrix equations~\cref{eqn:riccati,eqn:lyap1,eqn:lyap2}, some reformulations and state-of-the-art approaches are needed.
+In the considered setup, we can exploit that the ranks of $B$ and $C$ are much smaller than the state-space dimension $n$ and that $A_{0}$ in~\cref{eqn:Aexp} is sparsely populated, so that the first equation~\cref{eqn:riccati}---a standard Riccati equation---can be efficiently solved for a low-rank approximation of the symmetric positive semi-definite stabilizing solution $Z_{0} Z_{0}^{\trans} \approx P_{0}$, with $Z_{0} \in \R^{n \times k}$ and $k \ll n$; see~\cite{BenB16, Sti18}, e.g., via the low-rank Newton-Kleinman iteration~\cite{BenHSetal16, SaaW24}, the incremental subspace iteration~\cite{LinS15} or the RADI method~\cite{BenBKetal18, BerF24}.

+However, for the two types of Lyapunov equations~\cref{eqn:lyap1} and~\cref{eqn:lyap2} occurring through the series expansion, some reformulations are needed to compute the solutions in this large-scale setting; namely, the right-hand sides need to be reformulated into symmetric low-rank factorizations.
+Given the approximation $Z_{0} Z_{0}^{\trans} \approx P_{0}$ of the initial Riccati equation~\cref{eqn:riccati}, the right-hand side in~\cref{eqn:lyap1} can be rewritten as

-where $J = $.
-For Lyapunov equations~\cref{eqn:lyap1} with such symmetric factorized right-hand sides, the ADI approach has been extended to compute appropriate solution approximations of the form $L_{\alpha} D_{\alpha} L_{\alpha}^{\trans} \approx P_{\alpha}$; see~\cite{LanMS14}.
-Similarly, we can derive for the right-hand side of~\cref{eqn:lyap2} low-rank factorizations of the form $L D L^{\trans}$, where
+where the symmetric yet indefinite center matrix is given by $J = $, with $I_{k}$ denoting the $k$-dimensional identity matrix and $k$ being the number of columns of $Z_{0}$.
+For Lyapunov equations~\cref{eqn:lyap1} with such symmetric factorized right-hand sides~\cref{eqn:lyap1rhs}, the ADI approach has been extended to compute appropriate solution approximations of the form $L_{\alpha} D_{\alpha} L_{\alpha}^{\trans} \approx P_{\alpha}$ following the format of the right-hand side; see~\cite{LanMS14}.
+Furthermore, while the coefficient matrix in~\cref{eqn:lyap1}, namely